USAJOBS/ATP-Support/job-announcement-playbook/details/required-documents.md

 This section will end in the following set of information when [Education requirements](../requirements/#education) are defined:

 <div class="usajobs-recruitment-joa-playbook-details__example-img">
-<amp-img src="{{ '/assets/images/job-announcement-playbook/required-documents-disclaimer-v6.6.png' | relative_url }}"
+<amp-img src="{{ '/assets/images/job-announcement-playbook/required-documents-disclaimer-v6.7.png' | relative_url }}"
-  srcset="{{ '/assets/images/job-announcement-playbook/required-documents-disclaimer-v6.6.png' | relative_url }} 768w,
+  srcset="{{ '/assets/images/job-announcement-playbook/required-documents-disclaimer-v6.7.png' | relative_url }} 768w,
-  {{ '/assets/images/job-announcement-playbook/required-documents-disclaimer-v6.6-SM.png' | relative_url }} 100w"
+  {{ '/assets/images/job-announcement-playbook/required-documents-disclaimer-v6.7.png' | relative_url }} 100w"
-  width="701"
+  width="900"
   height="258"
   layout="responsive"
   alt="Required Documents disclaimers v6.6 example"></amp-img>
 </div>

+The <a href="https://www.ed.gov/">link in this section goes to schools accredited by accrediting institutions recognized by the U.S. Department of Education</a>..

 ## Documents to file

-Tells the job seeker which documents to file to support their eligibility.
+Tells the job seeker which documents to submit to support their eligibility.

 <div class="usajobs-recruitment-joa-playbook-details__container">
 <div class="usajobs-recruitment-joa-playbook-details__required-by-usajobs">